FearGoidte/cloch-fiacail/readme.markdown

 Reformatted the `hr` element to display an [asterism](https://en.wikipedia.org/wiki/Asterism_%28typography%29) with a faded line background.

+I have removed the rules for nested `h1` headings for sections since whilst it is valid use under the <abbr title="Hypertext Mark-up Language" class="initialism">H.T.M.L.</abbr>5 Recommendation, it is poorly supported and I think it better to follow the ISO standard for headings.

 ## Copyright

 This work, such as it is, is free to use with or without attribution and under any terms that do not obligate me.